Non-Hermitian quantum mechanics approach for extracting and emulating continuum physics based on bound-state-like calculations: Detailed description: Three-body demonstrations

-When performing the second type of benchmark calculations, we apply the interpolation method based on the Lagrange function~\cite{Baye:2015xoi} of the Legendre polynomial to discretize the equations, including Eqs.~\eqref{eq:sol_psi1_1}--\eqref{eq:sol_psi4_1}, as we do in obtaining training solutions.
+When performing the second type of benchmark calculations, I apply the interpolation method based on the Lagrange function~\cite{Baye:2015xoi} of the Legendre polynomial to discretize the equations, including Eqs.~\eqref{eq:sol_psi1_1}--\eqref{eq:sol_psi4_1}, as I do in obtaining training solutions.
 However, the computation becomes significantly different.
 When $E$ is larger than the lowest threshold, the kernel in the integral equation develops various singularities, and the solution itself has branch points, which require dedicated treatments.
 Those details can be found in Appendix~\ref{app:three-body-highfidelty}.
-With these real-$E$ benchmark calculations setup, we can also extract the information about the bound and resonance states.
+With these real-$E$ benchmark calculations setup, I can also extract the information about the bound and resonance states.
 The procedures are discussed in Appendix~\ref{app:three-body-phys-states-highfidelty}.